dallasgutauckis/tarkov-market-obs-plugin/README.md

 - **Minimum value threshold**: Only show prices for items above a certain value
 - **Performance optimized**: Minimal impact on game and streaming performance
 - **Automatic template downloading**: One-click download of all item templates from the API

-## Installation

-### Prerequisites

-- OBS Studio (version 27.0 or higher)
-- Escape from Tarkov
-- A Tarkov Market API key (get one at [tarkov-market.app](https://tarkov-market.app/))

-### Install Steps

-1. Download the latest release from the [Releases](https://github.com/yourusername/tarkov-price-overlay/releases) page
-2. Extract the zip file to your OBS plugins directory:
-   - Windows: `C:\Program Files\obs-studio\obs-plugins\64bit`
-   - macOS: `/Applications/OBS.app/Contents/PlugIns`
-   - Linux: `/usr/lib/obs-plugins` or `~/.config/obs-studio/plugins`
-3. Restart OBS Studio

-## Usage

-1. Add a Game Capture source for Escape from Tarkov
-2. Right-click on the source and select Filters
-3. Click the "+" button and select "Tarkov Item Price Overlay"
-4. Enter your Tarkov Market API key
-5. Click "Download Item Templates" to get all the latest item images
-6. Configure the settings to your preference:
-   - Minimum Value Threshold: Only show items above this value
-   - Detection Threshold: Adjust sensitivity of item detection
-   - Enable Highlighting: Toggle item highlighting
-   - Enable Tooltips: Toggle price tooltips
-   - Customize colors and font sizes

 ## Configuration